JLinAlg is an open source and easy to use Java library for linear algebra.

 finite fields there can be linear dependent vectors which are all orthogonal to

-- Andreas Keilhauer: Freelance software engineer (founder of JLinAlg), Germany
+- Andreas Keilhauer: Freelance software engineer and founder of JLinAlg, Germany

 - Simon D. Levy: Assoc.
 Professor, Washington and Lee University, USA

-- Safak Ökmen: Informatics student, TU München, Germany.
+- Safak Ökmen: Computer Scientist, TU Munich, Germany.

 - Georg Lothar Thimm: Asst.
 Professor, Nanyang Technological University, Singapore

-- Christian Würzebesser: Research Associate, EAWAG, Zürich, Switzerland
+- Christian Würzebesser: former Research Associate, EAWAG, Zurich, Switzerland

 - ... and perhaps you, too.
 Use our forums at Sourceforge and contact us!